aler9/gst-darknet/README.md

 ### Export detections

-One of the ways to export detections consists in launching GStreamer through a C program that makes use of the GStreamer API, exposing the detections:
+One of the ways to export detections consists in launching GStreamer through a C program that makes use of the GStreamer API.
+The detections are then available in a C struct (`GstDarknetMetaDetection`) and can be exported in any desired way.

 1. Copy [examples/export.c](examples/export.c) in an empty folder, edit to suit needs.